 Over a hundred years ago, in an essay entitled “Renaissance of Jewish Learning and Living,” Franz Rosenzweig wrote about the subtle act of commitment and transformation that takes place “when in the confusion of the world we once quietly say, ‘we Jews.’”
 What does it mean to say ‘We Jews’ in today’s turbulent world?
 Why does it matter, what gets in the way, and what possibilities emerge when we shout it, when we sing it, and when we whisper it – to ourselves and to each other?

-On Friday evening during the Oneg dinner following TGIShabbat services, Rabbi Anisfeld will lead a teaching on Jewish resilience during Shabbat dinner, offering reflections on what it means to say “We Jews” in today’s world.
+On Friday evening during the Oneg dinner following TGIShabbat services, Rabbi Anisfeld led a teaching on Jewish resilience during Shabbat dinner, offering reflections on what it means to say “We Jews” in today’s world.

-During Saturday morning’s Kiddush lunch following Shabbat services, Rabbi Nathan Kamesar of Society Hill Synagogue will conduct a special conversation with Rabbi Anisfeld on issues confronting the Jewish world and how our Jewishness calls on us to respond to this moment of political turbulence.
+During Saturday morning’s Kiddush lunch following Shabbat services, Rabbi Nathan Kamesar of Society Hill Synagogue conducted a special conversation with Rabbi Anisfeld on issues confronting the Jewish world and how our Jewishness calls on us to respond to this moment of political turbulence.